July 7, 2023

 Sarah Nahar

 Sarah Nahar is a non-violent action trainer and interspiritual theologian.
-She is the former executive director of Community Peacemaker Teams and is currently a graduate student in Syracuse, New York, studying ecological regeneration and spiritual activism.
+She is the former executive director of Community Peacemaker Teams and is currently a doctoral student at Syracuse University and SUNY-ESF in Syracuse, New York (traditional Onondaga land), studying ecological regeneration and spiritual activism.

 Luke Beck Kreider

-Luke Beck Kreider is assistant professor of Religion and Sustainability at Goshen (Indiana) College.
-His work focuses on how environmental issues intersect with social and political dynamics, such as violence, gender inequality and economic injustice.
+Luke Beck Kreider, Ph.D., is an assistant professor of Religion and Sustainability at Goshen (Indiana) College.
+His work focuses on how environmental issues intersect with social and political dynamics like violence, racial injustice, and economic injustice.

 Lynn Hur